Using Community Analyst, you can create custom infographic templates for analysis of your sites.

 You can use the download option to use an infographic template in another country.
 For example, you may have a useful template in the US that you want to run for sites in France.
 To do so, first download the template as a file.
 Then, select France in the drop-down menu, and use Add template from file to see it under My Templates.
 If this infographic template contains variables that are not supported in France, before you can run it for sites you will need to edit the template to remove them or replace them with supported variables.

 Templates that others in your organization created and have shared with you are listed here.
 To save a template, move the pointer over it, and click the Save As button.
 Once saved, the template will be available to you under My Templates.

 Infographic templates are composed of one or more panels.
 To modify or build Infographic templates, you will replace or add elements to the panels.

 To add a panel already present in another template, click Add panel from another template or choose one of the available types of elements to insert into the panel.

-In the Insert Chart dialog, use the Data Browser on the left to select variables and drag and drop them to the chart section on the right.
+In the Insert Chart dialog, use the Data Browser on the left to select variables (including site attributes) and drag and drop them to the chart section on the right.
+Vertical bar chart is the default chart but you can select a different type from the chart drop-down list.
+Click Create a custom variable to create a custom variable and add it to the panel.
 Use Chart options to customize the appearance of the chart and enhance its visual appeal by modifying the title, choosing icons, adjusting settings and placement of labels, axes and grid lines, enabling a legend, and so on.
+You have the option to add an interactive experience to some chart elements.
+You can add an interactive panel to chart tooltips.
 For a more detailed example of constructing a chart, see the step-by-step guide Building your own infographic template.

 Browse to upload an image from your machine, provide the URL of an image, or choose from Shapes and icons.
 All available icons are shown by default.
 Filter the list by category by clicking the Filter icons drop-down arrow.